 Areas of Interest

-Proposals may be submitted by any faculty member.
-Graduate students, postdocs, and trainees/fellows may also propose projects, but all projects must have at least one faculty team leader.
+- Proposals may be submitted by any faculty member.
+Staff, graduate students, postdocs and trainees/fellows may also propose projects, but all projects must have at least one faculty team leader.

 - Team leaders are expected to be regularly available (i.e., not on sabbatical away from Durham or extended leave) during the year in which the project would take place (2020-2021).

 - Individuals may propose more than one project but should not serve as a team leader on more than one project per year (but may serve as a team contributor on more than one project).

 Budgets typically range from $5,000 to $25,000.
 Generally speaking, projects that involve summer funding for student work, graduate student support for project management roles, international travel and/or special research materials/equipment tend toward the higher range.